| MTS

 leadership in technology, innovation and service:

 today’s MTS Allstream.
+MTS Allstream

 continues to benefit all Canadians by leading through innovation, developing